Home/NBA

 OG Anunoby has carried the team amid injuries

 It’s almost looking like deja vu.
 Jalen Brunson missed 15 games last season due to a right ankle sprain.
 During his absence, OG Anunoby (who was a happy guy eating jollof rice until a few days ago) averaged 23.2 points, 5.3 rebounds, 2.7 assists, 2.1 steals, and was 47.6% from the field with a 39.2% from the arc.
-If Brunson’s absense prolongs, Knicks are going to need Anunoby to be healthy and be that guy again.
+If Brunson’s absence prolongs, the Knicks are going to need Anunoby to be healthy and be that guy again.

 ADVERTISEMENT

-Knicks’ stars have come through when their teammates had been struggling.
-Josh Hart is delaying surgering and playing through a nerve injury in his shooting hand while also struggling with fewer minutes.
 Anunoby made up for Hart’s deficit by averaging 17.1 points, 5.8 rebounds, 2.4 assists and 2.1 steals while shooting 48.3% from the field and 39.7% from three-point range in the first 11 contests of the 2025-26 season.

 If Anunoby’s injury is not that severe, he probably can rest it out and return for the Knicks’ next game on Monday.
-It’s going to be a rematch with the Miami Heat and one of them will be seeking redemption.
+It’s going to be a rematch with the Miami Heat, and one of them will be seeking redemption.

 ADVERTISEMENT